sammyne/mastering-ethereum/chapter07-smart-contracts-and-solidity/README.md

      ./solc.sh --bin --optimize Faucet3.sol
      ```

-  4. Copy and paste the output bytecodes in the value field of `faucetCode` of [deploy.go](examples/construct-selfdestruct/deploy.go)
+  4. Copy and paste the output bytecodes in the value field of `faucetCode` of [deploy.go](examples/construct-selfdestruct/deploy.go), and trigger the deployment as
+     ```bash
+     go run deploy.go
+     ```
+     Wait until the tx has been confirmed
+  5.

   > The run-once-only constructor renders the `owner` field constant once set

 ### Function Modifiers